mReidMoesker/HotelWebsite/README.md

 How to access:
  - Download the files
  - Open "index.html"
+ - Or click this link to be taken to the live site: <a href="https://mreidmoesker.github.io/HotelWebsite/">https://mreidmoesker.github.io/HotelWebsite/</a>

 Future plans:
  - Make more pages for booking rooms, a menu, and possibly a photo gallery